 How to Get to Easter Island

 LATAM Airlines has flights to and from Easter Island (IPC) as follows:

 When to Get to Easter Island

 The high season lasts from October to April.
 The peak is on February, during the annual Tapati festival.
-Note, that it might be challenging to find any kind of accommodation during the festival.

 Ideal Stay on Easter Island

 The ideal stay depends on activities you are interested in.
 Generally speaking, 5–7 nights might be ideal duration since it takes at least minimum 2 full days to visit the main archeological sites on Easter Island and extra days for exploring the rest of the island with a rental car, experiencing sports activities or just relaxing is something you will miss if your schedule is too tight.

 In case you are passionate about the history or archeology, note that there is more than 300 platforms and almost 900 moais on Easter Island.